HeberTU/ml-system-learning-resources/README.md

   - [AI competitions don’t produce useful models](https://laurenoakdenrayner.com/2019/09/19/ai-competitions-dont-produce-useful-models/) by Lauren Oakden-Rayner.
 This post shows that AI competitions, while fostering community and publicity, often fall short in producing reliable models due to issues like multiple hypothesis testing and dataset limitations, emphasizing that winning models aren't necessarily the most useful in real-world applications.
   -[Amazon’s One Hour of Downtime on Prime Day May Have Cost It up to $100 Million in Lost Sales](https://www.businessinsider.com/amazon-prime-day-website-issues-cost-it-millions-in-lost-sales-2018-7) by Sean Wolfe.

-## Machine Learning handbook links
-### Problem Definition
-- **Research Papers**
-  - [Sample Selection Bias as a Specification Error](https://www.jstor.org/stable/1912352?origin=crossref&typeAccessWorkflow=login) by James J. Heckman.
-This paper discusses the bias that results from using nonrandomly selected samples to estimate behavioral relationships as an ordinary specification error or "omitted variables" bias.
-  -

-## Causal Inference
-- **Books**
-  - [Causal Inference in Python](https://learning.oreilly.com/api/v1/continue/9781098140243/) by Matheus Facure.
-This book explains the largely untapped potential of causal inference for estimating impacts and effects.
-- **Research Papers**
-  - [Democratizing online controlled experiments at Booking.com](https://arxiv.org/pdf/1710.08217.pdf) by Raphael Lopez Kaufman et al. In this paper they how building a central repository of successes and failures to allow for knowledge sharing, having a generic and extensible code library which enforces a loose coupling between experimentation and business logic.
-- **Online Resources**
-  - [Causal Inference for The Brave and True](https://matheusfacure.github.io/python-causality-handbook/landing-page.html)by Matheus Facure.
-This is a free e-book format of [Causal Inference in Python](https://learning.oreilly.com/api/v1/continue/9781098140243/)